Morton's 10 strikeouts lead Astros to win vs. Yankees

-HOUSTON, Texas (KTRK) --The last two American League teams standing last October opened a four-game rematch series Monday night at Minute Maid Park, with the Houston Astros taking the first game, 2-1.
+HOUSTON, Texas (KTRK) --The last two American League teams standing in the 2017 season opened a four-game rematch series Monday night at Minute Maid Park, with the Houston Astros taking the first game, 2-1.

 Charlie Morton turned in a stellar 7-and-two-thirds innings of work, fanning 10 New York Yankees batters for strikeouts.
 He allowed only two hits, two walks, and an earned run to improve to 4-0 for the season.